Effigy proposal guidelines

 Assume you have up to ~$10,000 to use on this project, from start to finish.
 What will you spend it on?
 This needs to be itemized and as realistic as you can estimate (call around for quotes).
 It’s wise to leave 10-15% of your budget for unforeseen expenses.
 How will you maintain your balance sheet throughout the project?

-1. Materials: Everything you will need to build, transport, and burn the project need to be listed in your budget.
+1. Materials: Everything you will need to build, transport, and burn the project needs to be listed in your budget.
 Include construction materials, (lumber, fasteners, widgets), tools, electrical, gas, plumbing, fuel, etc.

 2. Rentals: Do you need to rent any equipment to do this?
 Lifts, scaffolding, fancy tools?
-What are they, where do you get them and what do they cost?
-Simple is good.
+What are they, where do you get them, and what do they cost?
+Although heavy equipment rental charges are covered under Site Ops (machinery rental is shared between DaFT and the needs of the event), less is more.
+Please consider this cost before you make certain design decisions.

 Visuals